JuliaDiff/TaylorSeries.jl/docs/src/userguide.md

 variables!("α", numvars=3)
 ```

-The old `set_variables` name is deprecated and remains available as an alias
-for `variables!`.

 Without an explicit space, [`variables`](@ref) returns variables in the current
 default `JetSpace`.
 A smaller order can be requested without changing the
 default-space tables: